 Migrants, refugees, government counterparts, communities, IDPs, people affected by disasters and vulnerable groups such as children, pregnant women, female-single-headed household, older persons, persons with disabilities, indigenous communities, lesbian, gay, bisexual, transgender and intersex (LGBTI) communities, and persons affected by COVID-19.

-IOM aims to improve access to life-saving primary health care services for migrants and refugees from Venezuela and host communities, and vulnerable populations.
-IOM will aim to address health concerns relating to tuberculosis (TB), COVID-19, HIV/AIDS, non-communicable diseases, mental, health and psychosocial support, and sexual and reproductive health, through:
+IOM aims to improve access to life-saving primary health care services for migrants and refugees from Venezuela, other migrants and host communities, IDPs and vulnerable populations.
+IOM will aim to address health concerns relating to tuberculosis (TB), COVID-19, HIV/AIDS, non-communicable diseases, MHPSS, and sexual and reproductive health, through:

-- Assistance to local hospitals for strengthened primary health services, including sexual and reproductive health assistance and services for survivors of GBV and trafficking in persons (TiP), through the provision of human resources, personal protection elements and furniture and equipment, and training of professionals on the provision of migrant-friendly primary health care services.
+- Assistance to local hospitals for strengthened primary health services, including sexual and reproductive health assistance and services for survivors of GBV and trafficking in persons (TiP), through the provision of human resources, personal protective equipment and furniture and equipment, and training of professionals on the provision of migrant-friendly primary health care services.

 - Community-based mental health and psychosocial support (MHPSS) for individuals or families, in line with the IOM Manual on Community-Based Mental Health and Psychosocial Support in Emergencies and Displacement.

 - Provision of information on preventative hygiene and respiratory measures, symptoms and care for COVID-19.

 - Facility-based and COVID-19 community event-based surveillance strenghtening through trainings to community leaders from Health Community Networks, to identiffy sympthons, and respiratory screenings.

 - Strengthening of community networks with materials and capacity building to support the prevention of the spread of COVID-19.